pije76/coleco_zodiac_table/README.md

 Finally, if Mercury is one sign ahead (+) or behind the Sun (-), a plus or minus sign is added.

 Strings are only printed if they change on that day from the previous day.

+The only differences for daily preview/advice mode is that the Moon's sign is used where Pluto's sign it put in birth date codes.
+Also, the left number is zero-padded.